egovernment/egovernment.github.io/_documentation/installation/development.markdown

 By default database data will be saved in plain text files in `data-local` folder.
 Format of those files is very convient for development as you can quickly investigate or manipulate state of a data manually if needed for testing needs.

-Still if for some reason you prefer data to be saved into some specific popular database engine (e.g. MongoDB, MSSQL etc).
-Please refer to [Database enging configuration](/installation/database-engine) document for more details
+Still if for some reason you prefer data to be saved into some specific popular database engine (e.g. MongoDB, MSSQL etc), please refer to [Database enging configuration](/installation/database-engine) document for more details.

 ## 7. Create "Users Administrator" account